MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 This is incredibly valuable, as it makes it much easier to help modders who have bugs in their configuration or scripts, as the single file is all that needs to be sent.

-Each grug file must contain exactly one `define_` function.
-That artificial restriction hasn't been put in place on the number of `on_` functions that can be defined in a single grug file.
+Each grug file must contain exactly one `define` function.
+This artificial restriction hasn't been put in place for `on_` functions.

-Every mod must contain an `about.grug` file at the root directory of the mod, which must only contain a `define_about()` function that returns an `about` struct, and no other functions.
+Every mod must contain an `about.grug` file at the root directory of the mod, which is only allowed to contain exactly one function, namely `define()`.

-`define_` functions are only allowed to immediately return a `struct`, whereas `on_` function always have to return `void`.
+`define` functions are only allowed to immediately return a `struct`, whereas `on_` function always have to return `void`.

-Mods are not allowed to call `define_` nor `on_` functions.
+Mods are not allowed to call `define` nor `on_` functions.

-If there's a `define_human` function, all the `on_` functions have to go like `on_human_X`, where X can be whatever the game developer wants to add.

 Contrast this with Lua, where modders use `require()` and `dofile()` to load arbitrary Lua files in a recursive manner, where the entire mod zip often needs to be sent in order for someone to be able to help.